chenen3/yeager/README.md

 ## Routing rule

-Routing rule specifies where the incomming request goes to.
+Routing rule specifies where the incomming traffic be sent to.
 It supports two forms:
 - `ruleType,value,outboundTag`
 - `final,outboundTag`